Storage abstraction

 Get a DistributedStorage instance

-instance to execute CRUD operations in the Storage API.
+To execute CRUD operations in the Storage API, you need to get a DistributedStorage instance.

-StorageFactory storageFactory = StorageFactory.create("<configuration file path>");
+StorageFactory storageFactory = StorageFactory.create("<CONFIGURATION_FILE_PATH>");

 DistributedStorage storage = storageFactory.getStorage();